inboundemail/slackbound/README.md

 #### Prepare for Local Development

 1. In the terminal run `slack app link`
+2. If prompted `update the manifest source to remote` select `yes`
-2. Copy your App ID from the app you just created
+3. Copy your App ID from the app you just created
-3. Select `Local` when prompted
+4. Select `Local` when prompted
-4. Open [`.slack/config.json`](./.slack/config.json) and update your manifest source to `local`:
+5. Open [`.slack/config.json`](./.slack/config.json) and update your manifest source to `local`:
 ```json
 {
   "manifest": {